tianhao-ai/Australia-Social-Media-Analytics-on-the-Cloud-comp90024-ass2-team6/README.md

 cd ansible & docker/deploy_wordpress
 ```
 # 3. Deploying the Mastodon Harvester
-Once you have your instance set up with Wordpress, navigate to the `ansible & docker/harvester (crawler)` directory.
+Once you have your instance set up with Wordpress, navigate to the `harvester (crawler)` directory.
 ```
 cd ansible & docker/harvester (crawler)
 ```